Elven Kings Under the Sky: Critical response

-The review aggregator website Rotten Tomatoes calculated that 86% of 14 critics reviews were positive and the average rating for the episode was 7.6 out of 10.
+Review aggregator website Rotten Tomatoes calculated that 86% of 14 critics reviews for the episode were positive, and the average of rated reviews was 7.6 out of 10.

 Keith Phipps at Vulture gave the episode three stars out of five and called it a "pretty compelling season premiere".
 He praised the visuals and the cast, felt the episode was successful in outlining the overall story for the rest of the season, and said the action moments indicated a "more kinetic season than the first".
 He thought some viewers would be frustrated by the episode falling into the same rhythms as the first season and also criticized the fact that the episode did not work as a standalone installment.
 Arezou Amin of Collider gave the episode 7 out of 10 and called it "a densely packed episode with no shortage of big moments".
 She questioned the decision to release the season's first three episodes at once, feeling there was so much in the first episode that it would have benefitted from giving the audience a week to think about it before releasing the next episode.
 Amin said Galadriel and Elrond's storyline was the strongest and most emotional of the episode, and also praised the backstory given to Sauron as well as the reunion of Nori and Poppy.
 She criticized the amount of exposition in some scenes.